Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Experimental Setting

-\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{Ideal Early stopping - $\mathcal{IES}$:} We observe a growing understanding that, up to a token-budget, thinking longer may be leading to worse results. \citet{muennighoff2025s1simpletesttimescaling} observes that certain models achieved correct answers at the beginning, but sometimes backtracked to a wrong answer.
-Inspired by this work, we define the \emph{Ideal Early Stopping}, which prunes the remaining steps after the first occurrence of the correct answer based on our metric - if any.
-In this case, this baseline is theoretical since the ground truth label is needed for each inference (see Appendix \ref{sec:appendix-baselines}).

-\item \textbf{Prompt-guided efficiency - $\mathcal{P_{\text{guided}}}$:} We also observe that LRMs are sensitive to the input prompt \citep{lee2025llmscompresschainofthoughttoken}.
-In this case, we compare our framework with user-prompt and system-prompt variants, with Zero-Shot and Few-Shot prompts that aim to reduce the reasoning computation while retaining accuracy.
-We explicitly instructed the models to not generate verbose output, or over-verification steps.
+\textbf{Baselines.} To assess the effectiveness of our early-stopping approach, we define two baselines.
+First, we introduce a \emph{Token-count} baselines, which early-stops the generation for a given count of step (regardless of their step-type) \cite{pu2025thoughtterminatorbenchmarkingcalibratingmitigating}.
+Second, we set-up \emph{Prompt-guided} baselines, which explicitly instruct the models to not generate verbose output, or over-verification steps \citep{lee2025llmscompresschainofthoughttoken}.
+We implemented user-prompt and system-prompt variants, with Zero-Shot and Few-Shot prompts that aim to reduce the reasoning computation while retaining accuracy.
 We selected 4 variants, namely: zero-shot user and system prompt, and few-shot system prompt with $1$ and $3$ examples: $\mathcal{P}^{(0)}_{\text{user}}$, $\mathcal{P}^{(0)}_{\text{system}}$, $\mathcal{P}^{(1)}_{\text{system}}$, $\mathcal{P}^{(3)}_{\text{system}}$, respectively.
-The prompts used to establish these baselines are listed in Appendix \ref{sec:appendix-baselines}. \end{itemize}
+The prompts used to establish these baselines are listed in Appendix \ref{sec:appendix-experimental-design}.